scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## Terminology

 **Control Plane PKI (CP-PKI)**: It is the public key infrastructure upon which SCION's Control Plane relies for the authentication of messages.
-It is a set of policies, roles, and procedures that are used to manage trust root configurations (TRCs) and certificates.
+It is a set of policies, roles, and procedures that are used to manage Trust Root Configurations (TRCs) and certificates.

 **SCION Autonomous System (AS)**: A SCION Autonomous System is a network under a common administrative control.
 For example, the network of a SCION service provider, company, or university can constitute an AS.
 While functionally similar to a BGP AS, a SCION AS operates within an Isolation Domain (ISD), utilizes a different address scheme, and serves as a locator in the addressing of end hosts.
 References to ASes throughout this document refer to SCION ASes.

 **Isolation Domain (ISD)**: SCION ASes are organized into logical groups called Isolation Domains or ISDs.
 Each ISD consists of ASes that span an area with a uniform trust environment (e.g. a common jurisdiction).

-**Core AS**: Each Isolation Domain (ISD) is administered by a set of distinguished SCION autonomous systems (ASes) called core ASes, which are responsible for initiating the path discovery and path construction process (called "beaconing" in SCION).
+**Core AS**: Each Isolation Domain (ISD) is administered by a set of distinguished SCION Autonomous Systems (ASes) called core ASes, which are responsible for initiating the path discovery and path construction process (called "beaconing" in SCION).
 Each ISD has at least one Core AS.

-**Trust Root Configuration (TRC)**: A Trust Root Configuration or TRC is a signed collection of certificates pertaining to an isolation domain (ISD).
+**Trust Root Configuration (TRC)**: A Trust Root Configuration or TRC is a signed collection of certificates pertaining to an Isolation Domain (ISD).
 TRCs also contain ISD-specific policies.

 **Authoritative AS**: Authoritative ASes are those ASes in an ISD that always have the latest TRCs of the ISD.
 As a consequence, authoritative ASes also start the announcement of a TRC update.

-**Base TRC**: A base TRC is a trust root configuration (TRC) that other parties trust axiomatically.
+**Base TRC**: A base TRC is a Trust Root Configuration (TRC) that other parties trust axiomatically.
 In other words, trust for a base TRC is assumed, not derived from another cryptographic object.
 ISD operators create and sign a base TRC when the ISD is established.
 A base TRC is either the first TRC of the ISD or the result of a trust reset.

 **TRC Signing Ceremony**: The ceremony during which the very first base TRC of an ISD, called the initial TRC, is signed.
 The initial TRC is a special case of the base TRC where the number of the ISD is assigned.